kz8s/tack/README.md

 flow much easier to follow and provides the basis for composing variable solutions down the track - for example converting the worker Auto Scaling Group to use spot instances.

 #### Post-Terraform

-Once the infrastructure has been configured and instantiated it will take some time for it to settle.
+Once the infrastructure has been configured and instantiated it will take some type for it to settle.
 Waiting for the 'master' ELB to become healthy is an example of this.

 ### Components